EllaBrands/stanDev/Developer-Process.md

 On Windows without Cygwin, right click on the icon for the file and click on "Properties" or "Security and Sharing".
 You may need to login as administrator depending on where the pre-push script file is located.
 Then set the permissions to allow the user doing the work to read and execute.

 The pre-push script will be run whenever you git push but _before_ anything is actually pushed.
-This gives the script the opportunity to check whether the remote repository is the origin (i.e., the `stan-dev/stan` repository on GitHub) and whether the branch is among those that you should not push to (i.e., master, development, release, or hotfix).
+This gives the script the opportunity to check whether the remote repository is the origin (i.e., the `stan-dev/stan` repository on GitHub) and whether the branch is among those that you should not push to (i.e., `master` and `develop`).
 You can still push to a feature branch on the origin or push anything to a remote repository that is not the origin.